 At some point I noticed workers were walking around with bags asking people to volunteer to pick up garbage and people were actually helping.

-The last band of the night was The Red Hot Chili Peppers.
+The last band of the night were Red Hot Chili Peppers.
 All hell broke loose during their set.
-Before they came out we saw all these lit candles.
-Someone had been handing them out.
-We all thought, this was not a good thing.
+Before they came out we saw a lot of people with lit candles.
+(Someone had been handing them out.)
+We all thought, “This is not a good thing.”
 At some point, the announcer confirmed 250,000 people in this field.
 That is a hell of a lot of people.
-When the Chili Peppers came out Anthony was NAKED!!
-He left the stage and came back out with clothes on.
+When the Chili Peppers came out Anthony was NAKED!
+However, he left the stage and came back out with clothes on.
 Flea on the other hand was NAKED the whole show!
 He is insane!

-One of the tent buildings way in the back of the field had people on top of it.
-Again I thought, this was not good.
-They kept jumping up and down on it and then slid down.
+I noticed one of the tent buildings way in the back of the field had people on top of it.
+Again I thought, this was not a good thing.
+These people were jumping up and down on the roof and then would slide down.
 As the band payed on, I noticed that more and more people had finally gotten off.
 Well when I looked again, a piece of the roof was missing.
 Yikes!

 Half way through RHCP’s set the speaker tower behind us was blazing.
-People were tearing down the wall around it and putting it in the fire and throwing misc bottles, etc into the fire.
-Some people had also climbed to the top of the tower.
+People were tearing down the wall around it and putting it in the fire and throwing misc bottles and other garbage into the fire.
+Some people also climbed to the top of the tower.
 It was insane.
-Towards the end of their set I had counted over 10 fires on that field.
+Towards the end of RHCP’s set I counted over 10 fires on the field.
 All around us chaos was happening.
-When we saw the first fire we had gathered our stuff in case there was a stampede of people trying to get away from it all but there never was.
+When we saw the first fire we gathered our stuff in case there was a stampede of people trying to get away from it all but there never was.

-Ok, the show was over “thank you and goodnight.”
+Okay, the show was over, “Thank you and goodnight.”

 I still had to get a shirt for hubby, so we walked around the mud pit field, over to the vendors, got the shirt and walked back past the row of semi trailers people had been sitting on earlier and out to the parking lot.
 Well, guess what?
-All of the mural walls by where we had parked had been torn down!
+All of the mural walls where we parked had been torn down!
 How were we going to find the car NOW?!?!?
 AAAHHH!!
-Luckily my cousin remembered we were pretty even with where the main stage had been.
+Luckily my cousin remembered we were pretty even with where the main stage was set up.
 We started looking and were only 5 rows off before we found the car.
 We then joined a HUGE traffic jam.

 The picture below was taken while in the car waiting to get out of the parking lot.
-The vertical poles were the supports for where the mural wall had been.
+The vertical poles were the supports for the mural wall that was now missing.
 Off in the distance was a blazing fire.
 The closer red light in the picture is a tail light from a car.

 We had to drive 100 miles away before we found a hotel that had a vacancy.
 I had THE hardest time trying to stay awake.
 My aunt was so tired and needed me to stay awake to help her stay awake.
 At one point I did fall asleep and my head was resting against the window.
-My aunt made a comment.
-I lifted my head up really fast and blurted out, “I’m not sleeping!” hahaha (of course I was!)
-By 3am we had found a hotel but had to be out by 11am.
+Somehow I heard my aunt make a comment and I lifted my head up really fast and blurted out, “I’m not sleeping!” hahaha (of course I was!)
+By 3 a.m. we found a hotel but had to be out by 11 a.m.
 I was too tired to take a shower and I fell into the bed.

 Day 5: Monday, July 26.
 Up at 10am.

 It never felt so good to take a shower.
-We headed for home at 11am but decided to stop by Niagara Falls.
-Well we accidently ended up on the CANADIAN side instead of the American side.
-There were people from Woodstock at EVERY stop we made along the way.
-Even while we were at Niagara Falls!
-I eventually arrived back at home at 1:30am and had to be at work the next day.
+We headed for home at 11 a.m. but decided to stop by Niagara Falls.
+Well we accidentally ended up on the CANADIAN side instead of the American side.
+It was still cool to see the Falls.
+We also spotted people from Woodstock at Niagara Falls and EVERY stop we made on our trip back.
+I eventually arrived at home at 1:30 a.m. and had to be at work the next day.

 In closing, I had a total blast.
-Not one thing went wrong.
+Not one thing went wrong for us.
 Well nothing that is scarring me for life.
 Well, the only thing that affected me, since I had so much water over those 3 days (Fri, Sat and Sun), I could not bare to drink any water for three days after I was home!